What is the cost of routine vet care?

 Feed your pet a healthy diet

-Feeding your pet a high-quality, balanced diet is essential for their health and can help prevent various diet-related health issues.
+Feeding your pet a high-quality, balanced diet is essential for its health and can help prevent various diet-related health issues.
 While premium pet foods may seem expensive, they often contain higher-quality ingredients to contribute to better overall health.

 A healthy diet supports your pet’s immune system, weight management and energy levels, reducing the likelihood of costly medical problems.